Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/Servlet/docs/README.md

 # 4. Sample list

 ## 4.1. sample-01-simplest-scenario
-This sample will demonstrate the simplest scenario:
+[sample-01-simplest-scenario] will demonstrate the simplest scenario:
 1. User sign in client and client get [access token] by [OAuth 2.0 authorization code flow].
 2. Client access resource-server by [access token].
 3. Resource server validate the [access token] by validating the signature, and checking these claims: **aud**, **nbf** and **exp**.

 ## 4.2. sample-02-check-permissions-by-claims-in-access-token
-This sample will demonstrate this scenario:
+[sample-02-check-permissions-by-claims-in-access-token] will demonstrate this scenario:
 1. User sign in client and client get [access token] by [OAuth 2.0 authorization code flow].
 2. Client check whether current signed-in user has permission to specific method.
 3. Client access resource-server by [access token].